Kentaro309/Kentaro309/VertexEnigma-Unity/README.md

 # Vertex Enigma – IEEE Game SIG 2024 Submission

-Vertex Enigma is a multiplayer escape room game developed in Unity and submitted to the IEEE Game SIG 2024 competition, where it placed 3rd.
+Vertex Enigma is a multiplayer escape room game developed in Unity over 4 months and submitted to the IEEE Game SIG 2024 competition, where it placed 3rd.
 This repository showcases the programming work and systems design I contributed as the sole programmer on our three-person team.

 ---